 TRUTHS’ Cryogenic radiometer provides a primary reference for calibration

-TRUTHS is the first satellite mission to calibrate its observations directly to an SI 'primary standard' in orbit, overcoming the usual uncertainties associated with drifts of sensor gain.
+TRUTHS is the first satellite mission to calibrate its observations directly to an ultra-high accuracy reference standard in orbit, overcoming the usual uncertainties associated with drifts of sensor gain.
 The TRUTHS Cryogenic Solar Absolute Radiometer (CSAR) makes use of an electrical rather than an optical standard as the basis of its calibration and one which is a direct mimic of those used terrestrially.

 For effective policy making and the development of global initiatives which will help address changes in the earth’s temperature there must be complete confidence in the data which underpins decision making.
 Satellite surveys are not only used for climate, but more readily to quantify the interactions of complex environmental factors, such as the atmosphere, the Sun, oceans, pollution, volcanoes, vegetation and deforestation.